The Burnaby Artisan Farmers Market takes place in the parking lot at Burnaby City Hall not far from Deer Lake Park on Saturdays.

 The Burnaby Artisan Farmers Market happens at 4949 Canada Way in Burnaby.
 The market occurs in the north parking lot outside Burnaby City Hall, which is accessed off Deer Lake Parkway just before it connects with Canada Way.

 The summer market runs from April or May until the end of October on Saturdays, and usually between 9 am and 2 pm (so for one hour longer each time).
-In 2020, however, the summer market hours were just from 10 am until 2 pm.
-First day of the 2021 season is likely April 10th, although exact details are to be confirmed.
+In 2020 and 2021, however, the summer market hours have been from just 10 am until 2 pm.

 The winter market ran last year from November until April on Saturdays between 10 am and 2 pm.
-Because of COVID-19, it isn’t happening in the winter of 2020/21.
+Because of COVID-19, it didn’t happen in the winter of 2020/21.

 About the Burnaby Farmers Market